CompCogNeuro/book/book/chapter-02.md

 The other major force at work in the neuron is **diffusion**, which causes individual ions to move around until they are uniformly distributed across space (Figure 2.12).
 Interestingly, the diffusion force originates from random movements of the ions driven by heat --- ions are constantly bumping around through space, with a mean velocity proportional to the temperature of the environment they're in.
 This constant motion creates the diffusion force as a result of the inevitable increase in **entropy** of a system --- the maximum entropy state is where each ion is uniformly distributed, and this is in effect what the diffusion force represents.
 The key difference between the diffusion and electrical force is:

 * Diffusion operates individually on each ion, regardless of its charge compared to other ions etc --- each ion is driven by the diffusion force to spread itself uniformly around.
 In contrast, electrical forces ignore the identity of the ion, and only care about the net electrical charge.
-From electricity's perspective, Na⁺ and K⁺ are effectively equivalent.
+From electricity's perspective, $Na^+$ and $K^+$ are effectively equivalent.

 It is this critical difference between diffusion and electrical forces that causes different ions to have different driving potentials, and thus exert different influences over the neuron.

 ![**Figure 2.13:** Major ions and their relative concentrations inside and outside the neuron (indicated by the size of the circles).
 These relative concentration differences give rise to the different driving potentials for different ions, and thus determine their net effect on the neuron (whether they pull it "up" for excitation or "down" for inhibition).](../figures/fig_ions.png){ width=50% }

 Figure 2.13 shows the situation inside and outside the neuron for the major ion types.
-The concentration imbalances all stem from a steady **sodium pump** that pumps Na⁺ ions out of the cell.
-This creates an imbalance in electrical charge, such that the inside of the neuron is more negative (missing all those Na⁺ ions) and the outside is more positive (has an excess of these Na⁺ ions).
-This negative net charge (i.e., **negative resting potential**) of about -70mV pushes the negative Cl⁻ ions outside the cell as well (equivalently, they are drawn to the positive charge outside the cell), creating a concentration imbalance in chloride as well.
-Similarly, the K⁺ ions are drawn ''into'' the cell by the extra negative charge within, creating an opposite concentration imbalance for the potassium ions.
+The concentration imbalances all stem from a steady **sodium pump** that pumps $Na^+$ ions out of the cell.
+This creates an imbalance in electrical charge, such that the inside of the neuron is more negative (missing all those $Na^+$ ions) and the outside is more positive (has an excess of these $Na^+$ ions).
+This negative net charge (i.e., **negative resting potential**) of about -70mV pushes the negative $Cl^-$ ions outside the cell as well (equivalently, they are drawn to the positive charge outside the cell), creating a concentration imbalance in chloride as well.
+Similarly, the $K^+$ ions are drawn ''into'' the cell by the extra negative charge within, creating an opposite concentration imbalance for the potassium ions.

 All of these concentration imbalances create a strong diffusion force, where these ions are trying to distribute themselves more uniformly.
 But this diffusion force is counteracted by the electrical force, and when the neuron is at rest, it achieves an **equilibrium** state where the electrical and diffusion forces exactly balance and cancel each other out.
 Another name for the diving potential for an ion (i.e., which direction it pulls the cell's membrane potential) is the **equilibrium potential** --- the electrical potential at which the diffusion and electrical forces exactly balance.

-As shown in Figure 2.13, the Cl⁻ and K⁺ ions have driving potentials that are essentially equivalent to the resting potential, -70mV.
+As shown in Figure 2.13, the $Cl^-$ and $K^+$ ions have driving potentials that are essentially equivalent to the resting potential, -70mV.
 This means that when the cell's membrane potential is at this -70mV, there is no net current across the membrane for these ions --- everything will basically stay put.

 Mathematically, we can capture this phenomenon using the same equation we derived from the tug-of-war analogy:
 $$ I = G (E-V) $$